 Whether you’re a company of 5 or 500, Cisco services and solutions ensure better customer engagement.
 With only a small business phone system from Cisco, you can place data, voice, and video together on your own secure network, thus creating big savings and better productivity.
 While it might seem like switching to IP phones is expensive, Cisco Phones are still a prudent investment in the long term, providing very good returns.

 Cisco has different IP phone options to match varied needs.
 The Cisco 8800 series combines cost-effective HD video calling with other standard features of VoIP phones.
-These phones can be deployed on-premises or on the cloud.
+These phones can be deployed on-premise or in the cloud.
 The 7800 series is a full-featured VoIP phone optimized to handle conference calls.
 This is ideal for a small to medium sized contact center.
 The 6900 series is meant for smaller set-ups such as lobbies and elevators.
 These phones consume less power and come with both wall-mount and desk-mount options.

 Cisco IP phones help improve contact center efficiency with very little additional costs.
 These phones can be integrated with CRM systems to help streamline customer data and cut down on call times.
 With superior call quality and enhanced mobility, these phones enable employees to work remotely.
 With a unified channel for communication and collaboration, Cisco IP phones are a powerful productivity tool for modern customer contact centers.